 Refits: The "-PLC" refit is the carronade refit of (FP14.0), found in module R10.
 (FP14.12) gives this refit it's name, and the Gorns saw it's introduction in Y165 (FP14.14).

-The Tholains are always considered to be in the holdfast for purposes of (S8.223)
+The Tholians are always considered to be in the Holdfast for purposes of (S8.223)

 Tugs: The CPC is always a non-combat tug.
 At the appropriate year of service, the LTT can be used as a non-combat tug.

 Commander's Option Points: Tholians may purchase web-anchor bouys (G26.0) with Commander's Option points.
 These points must be spent by the ship that the bouy is deployed to.